SVishrutha23/FlashLearn/README.md

 # FLASH LEARN

 FLASH LEARN is an interactive language learning platform designed to help users master Spanish, French, and Japanese (and more) through engaging flashcards, quizzes, and progress tracking.
-Built with Next.js, React, and Tailwind CSS, it offers a modern, customizable, and accessible learning experience.
+Built with Next.js, React, and Tailwind CSS, it offers a modern, customizable, interactive and accessible learning experience.

 ## Features